The Cloisters (Letchworth): 1907–1939

 A small community developed at The Cloisters dedicated to Theosophy.
 It became the base for the Alpha Union set up by John Bruce Wallace of the Brotherhood Church, who organised summer schools and residential courses there.
-Miss Lawrence, although somewhat deaf, was a great music lover.
+Lawrence, although somewhat deaf, was a great music lover.
 On one occasion she brought The London Concert Orchestra, made up of 40 unemployed musicians, to play at the Cloisters Garth.
 This was part of an ongoing series of concerts that she organised attended by audiences of 1,000, making organ recitals, band and choral concerts a regular part of the new town's cultural life.
 The last concert was given by the Brotherhood Orchestra in 1939 on the day the Second World War broke out.